 - Create at least one feeding station and one bathroom location per cat.
 If you have the resources, adding an extra is even better.

-Behavioral conditioning can take months and requires a lot of patience and time.
-Some cats may never get along and even draw blood during fights.
 When all tactics have failed to stop two indoor cats from fighting, one cat may need to be placed in a new home or permanently segregated from the other.
 Don't consider it giving up; it's making life better for the cats and you.